Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Mathematical Preliminaries and Main Results

-and we abuse notation setting by $H = H_2$ for \eqref{eq:vel:zero}--\eqref{eq:theta:zero} when $\eps = 0$.
-As usual $H$ is endowed with the standard $L^2$-norm which we denote as $\| \cdot \|$.
-All other norms are written as $\| \cdot \|_X$ below for a given space $X$.
+and we denote by $H = H_2$ the phase space for \eqref{eq:vel:zero}--\eqref{eq:theta:zero}.
+The spaces $\HH$ and $H$ are endowed with the standard $L^2$-norm and we denote each of them by $\| \cdot \|$ as the appropriate meaning will be clear from the context.\footnote{Below will also consider the weighted metrics \eqref{eq:metric:def}, \eqref{eq:rho:ext:PS} which generate an equivalent topology on $\HH$ and $H$ but are more suitable for the convergence of measures in the associated Wasserstein metric.} All other norms are written as $\| \cdot \|_{\mathbb{X}}$ below for a given space $\mathbb{X}$.
 We define $H^1$ type spaces as